 Directional drilling can reduce oil and gas wells’ surface impacts while also improving production.

-Cleats tend to run in the same direction and directional drilling can be used to align the wellbore so that it runs perpendicular to as many cleats as possible, which improves gas drainage.
+Cleats tend to run in the same direction.
+Directional drilling can be used to align the wellbore so that it runs perpendicular to as many cleats as possible, which improves gas drainage.

 Other reasons for directional drilling include: